 Do you spend your days caring for or supervising our future generations?

-Whether you’re a child care worker, child care assistant, nanny, kindergarten assistant or pre-school aide, you’re entitled to some attractive tax deductions that you may have been unaware of until now.
-Use our child care workers tax deductions guide below to make sure you’re getting the most out of our tax return this year!
+Whether you’re a childcare worker, childcare assistant, nanny, kindergarten assistant or pre-school aide, you’re entitled to some attractive tax deductions that you may be unaware of, until now.

-Uniform and Clothing Expenses for Child Care Workers
+Uniform and clothing expenses for Childcare Workers

 On the other hand, items that are available to the general public like plain black pants or a black skirt cannot be claimed, even if they’re required as part of your uniform by your employer.

-Protective Items
+Protective items

 - Aprons